 No Item Discussion Resolution Progress Responsibility 4.
 Difficulty arises as land tenure rests with the community, but facility hiring is a potential source of revenue 16.
 Rezoning Municipal rezoning very bad and the dirtiness of the town can't attract investors Law has been gazetted.
 Notice ended 31 Town Planning and Community Services 17.
 Waste There is a lot of waste from the surrounding farms which is not utilized revenue generation as a means of alternative generation of electricity It is a complex situation as we are still without income from other areas.
 The Integrated Waste Plan which is still to be finalised will have to make proposals in this regard.
 Community services 18.
-Performance management A need for a credible Performance Management Systems that promotes performance of individual and institutional performance Need to secure total management buy-in through training and continuous mentorship in 2019/20 PMS 19.
+Performance management Need to secure total management buy-in through training and continuous mentorship in 2019/20 PMS 19.
 Cemeteries Most cemeteries are full to their capacity and a promise to dig graves at a cost not kept Feasibility study to be undertaken for A TLB to dig graves was budgeted for, but the funding was reallocated to other projects Additional cemeteries required (growing population), but land an issue Community services

 No Item Discussion Resolution Progress Responsibility in both LM & tribal land and also cater for pauper funerals 3.
 Need external consultant to conduct study in 2019/20 4.
 Council requested to assist in resolving outstanding resolution due to complexity of factors 5.
 Can a crematorium be considered considering diverse culture attitudes 6.
 Various cemeteries need fencing as currently vandalised, consider more sustainable means such as palisade or other cost effective solution 20.
-By-laws None None None HR 21 Waste Removal There is a lot of littering in villages Waste bins to be provided to also eliminate baby diapers being disposed every where 1.
-Additional waste containers is in the process of being delivered.
-Containers were placed at new extension Leeufontein ,Ragae, Mokganyaka taxi rank , Manapyane ,and Mokganyka clinic 2.
-Some villages willing to pay a flat rate, possible revenue source 3.
-This project is ongoing Community Services 22.
+By-laws None None None HR 21 villages every where Additional waste containers is in the process of being delivered.
+Containers were placed at new extension Leeufontein ,Ragae, Mokganyaka taxi rank , Manapyane ,and Mokganyka clinic Some villages willing to pay a flat rate, possible revenue source This project is ongoing Community Services 22.
 Diturupa - (A celebration of life) is a Setswana word borrowed from the European word "troupes".
 Planning of the event The event has a potential to generate a lot of revenue thus proper planning is of key importance 1.Engagements ongoing to procure land and source funding

-No Item Discussion Resolution Progress Responsibility 2.Scheduled to host event 2019/20 23. beneficiaries is not reflecting To ensure that more qualifying beneficiaries are registered Launch an indigent registration drive From ward to ward Number of registered Indigents to be confirmed as figures of 1500 and 1900 being quoted Signature are not the responsible department for this project, proposal to assign to Corporate Services accepted Corporate Services 24 Relocation of hawkers 1.Hawkers to be relocated to better and safer places 2.By-laws to regulate them to be developed It is planned to relocate hawkers along the R573
+No Item Discussion Resolution Progress Responsibility 2.Scheduled to host event 2019/20 23. and the number of beneficiaries is not reflecting To ensure that more qualifying beneficiaries are registered Launch an indigent registration drive From ward to ward Number of registered Indigents to be confirmed as figures of 1500 and 1900 being quoted Signature are not the responsible department for this project, proposal to assign to Corporate Services accepted Corporate Services 24 Relocation of hawkers 1.Hawkers to be relocated to better and safer places 2.By-laws to regulate them to be developed It is planned to relocate hawkers along the R573